-Used with other medicines to help prevent organ rejection after a kidney, liver, or heart transplant.
+Prevents organ rejection after a transplant.
 Also treats rheumatoid arthritis and psoriasis.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 Do not use this medicine if you have had an allergic reaction to cyclosporine or Cremophor® EL (polyoxyethylated castor oil).
 Do not use this medicine for rheumatoid arthritis or psoriasis if you have kidney problems, cancer, or uncontrolled high blood pressure.
 Do not use this medicine for psoriasis if you are also receiving PUVA or UVB therapy, methotrexate (Rheumatrex®), coal tar, or radiation treatment.

 How to Use This Medicine